 New Harbor

 Located in Pemaquid Point, a neighbourhood in New Harbor, this cottage is in a rural area and on the beach.
-Boothbay Region Land Trust and Boothbay Harbor Marina are worth checking out if an activity is on the agenda, while those looking for area attractions can visit Pemaquid Craft Co-op and Penobscot Marine Museum.
+Boothbay Region Land Trust and Boothbay Harbor Marina are worth checking out if an activity is on the agenda, while those wishing to experience the area's natural beauty can explore La Verna Preserve and Pemaquid Point Lighthouse Park.
 Travelling with kids?
-Consider Maine State Aquarium and Dolphin Mini Golf.
-Discover the area's water adventures with kayaking and scuba diving nearby, or enjoy the great outdoors with cycling and hiking/biking trails.
+Consider Pemaquid Craft Co-op and Penobscot Marine Museum.
+Kayaking and scuba diving offer great chances to get out on the surrounding water, or you can seek out an adventure with hiking and cycling nearby.

 Getting around